Mantella has come up with a unique design that represents an entirely new generation in tipper and body solutions.

 “Skilled design work, smart production methods and fully utilizing the advantages of high-strength and wear-resistant steel made it possible,” says Eva Petursson, Chair of the Swedish Steel Prize jury and Head of SSAB’s Strategic R&D.

 Mantella’s Stratosphere 3.0 rear tipping semi-trailer offers customers a chassis with the same weight as an aluminum frame, but with superior mechanical properties.
 It has excellent wear resistance, a greater fatigue life, and a weight reduction of approximately 30 percent when compared to previous trailer chassis.
+If you are interested on this semi- trailer, the company can also give you assistance in order to find the best semi truck insurance.

 The chassis is made entirely of high-strength steel with formed Z-beams instead of the classic welded I profile.
 Eliminating the welded beams gives vital improvements in fatigue resistance as well as production efficiency.
 It also provides an increase in load capacity, while maintaining a low weight.
 Additionally, the body of the Stratosphere 3.0 is made from wear-resistant steel, guaranteeing excellent durability over time.